 Property Tax Deduction

 The property tax deduction is another key benefit for condo owners, allowing them to deduct property taxes paid on their unit.
 This deduction is a critical component of the state and local tax (SALT) deduction, which includes property taxes, state income taxes, and local taxes.
-While the SALT deduction is capped at $10,000 annually, it remains a crucial tax-saving tool for homeowners in high-tax areas like New York.
+Under the One Big Beautiful Bill Act, the SALT cap is $40,000 for 2025 to 2029, with phase-outs beginning at $400,000 of income and full phase-out by $700,000; the cap reverts to $10,000 in 2030 absent further changes.

-For condo owners, the property tax deduction applies not only to taxes assessed directly on their unit but also to any property taxes included in their common charges.
+Condo owners in NYC generally pay property taxes separately from common charges; common charges typically cover building operating costs, not your unit’s property tax.
 This ensures that homeowners in multi-unit developments can still benefit from this deduction, even if their property tax payments are bundled into their monthly maintenance fees.

 Income Tax Benefits